 How do we even define “plus size” fashion model vs another?

-When I design or sketch, or teach fashion design or fashion illustration, to some extent it is ALWAYS “plus size” just because in real life,the legs are not longer than the torso! ******Design principle: the shorter something is, the wider it looks.
+When I design or sketch, or teach fashion design or fashion illustration, to some extent it is ALWAYS “plus size” just because in real life,the legs are not longer than the torso!

-Plus size fashion sketching benefits
+Plus size fashion sketching RESOURCES

-For this purpose, I particularly value leotard and yoga wear images so I can study the plus size body itself, how it moves and how it looks from all angles, and I practice drawing it until I’ve “internalized” that figure .
-To me, that means that it lives and breathes in my imagination as well as my hands!!
+For this purpose, I particularly value leotard,swim and yoga wear images so I can study the plus size body itself, how it moves and how it looks from all angles.

-The sketches you see on this page were all created from observation: I sketched while looking at photographs.
-If you repeatedly do this, you will find yourself at the point where you can sketch a figure at will from your imagination, because it has become a skill and a habit!
+If you repeatedly do this, you will find yourself at the point where you can sketch a figure at will from your imagination, because it has become a skill and a habit that lives inside you.

 When I worked in plus size fashion design

-I believe that “plus size” fashion deserves its own style and designs on its own dress forms so the design has a real integrity to it, not as an afterthought.
-I believe in finding images and examples (and draping, sketching and creating) garments that are already fabulous and letting THEM be the basis of the plus size fashion.
-Easy fit, volume, and large prints are some elements that I find incredibly beautiful in plus size fashion design.
+I believe that “plus size” fashion OBVIOUSLY deserves its own style and designs on its own dress forms and clients so the design has a real integrity to it, not as an afterthought.

 I remember that the African fashions that I saw in Paris when I lived there in the 90s was so beautifully tailored to the plus size fashion model aesthetic that I always wished I had the body for it… that’s how evolved and gorgeous the fashion was for a full figure body type.